kajtd/Blog-Portfolio/content/articles/semantic-html-seo.md

 When you use semantic HTML, it helps these devices understand the structure of the website, just like search engines do.

-For example, if you navigate a website using only the keyboard, you can use the Tab ↹ key.
+For example, if you navigate a website using only the keyboard, you can use the `Tab ↹` key.
 It can help you move between focusable elements such as form elements, buttons, and links.

-These elements will be highlighted and clickable, making it easier to get around the website.Using the `Tab ↹` key to navigate a page
+These elements will be highlighted and clickable, making it easier to get around the website.

 If you use the wrong tags, like spans instead of buttons, it can be really hard for some people to move around the site smoothly.